Keko787/JobBoard-For-Sqaurespace/jobBoardGithub/manuals and instructions/User Manual.md

 <br>**In this case**, make sure to just change the file name to the name that was changed in the github name change and commit.

+### To change the name:

-**To change the name**, navigate to the file page, click the pencil on the top right of the consol window, then above the consol window, the name will apear and can be edited to the new desired name.
+Navigate to the file page, click the pencil on the top right of the consol window, then above the consol window, the name will apear and can be edited to the new desired name.

 It is suggested to do this first before making any changes to the file in case you forget to do it when submitting.
 Dont worry if this happens, you can reopen the editor to change the name of the file.